backstage/backstage/docs/getting-started/app-custom-theme.md

 As you've seen there are many ways that you can customize your Backstage app.
 The following section will show you how you can customize the sidebar.

-### Sidebar Submenu
+### Sidebar Sub-menu

-For this example we'll show you how you can expand the sidebar with a submenu:
+For this example we'll show you how you can expand the sidebar with a sub-menu:

 1. Open the `Root.tsx` file located in `packages/app/src/components/Root` as this is where the sidebar code lives
 2. Then we want to add the following imports for the icons: